himahuja/pcatxcore/knowledge_management/docs/ProfileManager.md

 A getter for the documents contained

 Returns
-* list of tuples (string, string) : A list tuples representing the text of the documents contained and the IDs of the documents (Yields)
+* iterator of tuples (string, string) : An iterator tuples representing the text of the documents contained and the IDs of the documents (Yields)

 ##### naics_to_description(naics)
 --------